Edward Molyneux

-Edward Henry Molyneux (/ˈmɒː.lə.nʊks/) (5 September 1891 – 23 March 1974) was a leading British fashion designer whose salon in Paris was in operation from 1919 until 1950.
+Edward Henry Molyneux (/ˈmɒlɪnʌks/ MOL-ih-nucks; 5 September 1891 – 23 March 1974) was a leading British fashion designer whose salon in Paris was in operation from 1919 until 1950.
 He was characterised as a modernist designer who played with the refinements of couture style, a modernist aesthetic, and the desire to be socially and culturally advanced.

 Early life

 Edward Molyneux was born on 5 September 1891 in Hampstead, London, to Justin Molyneux and Lizzy Kenny.
 He was of Irish and French Huguenot ancestry.
 His uncle was Major Edward Mary Joseph Molyneux, who became known for his paintings of the Kashmir region.
 Edward was educated at Beaumont College, a Roman Catholic public school.
 Owing to the death of his father, he left school at the age of 16 to support himself and his mother while pursuing his ambitions as a painter and illustrator.